 So far, the Compassion Kilimanjaro challenge team have raised over Â£23,755 and seen 50 children sponsored between them.
 We want to say a massive thank you and well done to everyone who took part.

 Fancy following in the sisters' footsteps and undertaking the adventure of a lifetime?
-We're running another trip to Kilimanjaro in February 2018, as well as exciting challenges to Rwanda, Uganda and Indonesia in 2017.
-Discover your next challenge.Â
+Read more about how to climb Kilimanjaro for charity or discover your next challenge.Â

 Find out more